Multiphase Flows - Simulation, Experiment and Application

 |Home||Short Course||Conference||Information & Organisation||Registration|

-Our Short Course, two days - from Monday noon until Wednesday noon, is designed to provide knowledge of the use of numerical and experimental methods for multiphase flows.
+Our Short Course, two days from Monday noon until Wednesday noon, is designed to provide knowledge on the application of numerical and experimental methods for multiphase flows.

-The first one and a half days of the Short Course will focus on general topics; in the morning of the third day one group will specialise on experimental techniques including laboratory practices, while the other group will learn about specific multiphase capabilities of CFX/FLUENT, STAR-CCM+ and OpenFOAM including a demonstration case setup (parallel sessions) for each code.
+The first one and a half days of the Short Course will focus on general topics – see Lecture Topics below.
+In the morning of the third day information on specific multiphase capabilities and new developments for the CFD codes CFX/FLUENT, STAR-CCM+ and OpenFOAM will be given.
+This includes demonstrations on case setups for STAR-CCM+ and OpenFOAM and a discussion with the experts from ANSYS in parallel sessions for each code.

 The Short Course will address the interests of engineers, chemists, physicists and technicians active in research and design, who want to be informed about modern design methods and tools for multiphase flows.